p2pu/kc2018.p2pu.org/index.md

 *I’ve never run or supported a learning circle or P2PU before, can I still come?*

 Maybe.
-This is private event, but we’re open to those who are truly interested our collective work.
-Send Nico a message and let us know why you’re interested on coming (nico@p2pu.org)
+This is private event, but we’re open to those who are truly interested in our collective work.
+Send Nico a message and let us know why you’re interested in coming (nico@p2pu.org)

-*Is there any way P2PU can help pay for me or my colleague come?*
+*Is there any way P2PU can help pay for me or my colleague to come?*

 Don’t bet on it.
-We’ll looking into sponsors, but as of right now, there is no additional funding to help get you to Kansas City.
+We’re looking into sponsors, but as of right now, there is no additional funding to help get you to Kansas City.

 *How much does it cost to attend?*